Blog 62: Identify your competitive advantage and business moat.

 A. Perform a detailed competitive analysis.

-First step is to identify top 5 competitors.
-Many a times, our product may cut across two-or-more business segments.
-Dynamics of different business segments may vary.
+i.
+Identify top 5 competitors.
+Many a times, your product may cut across two-or-more business segments.
 If it does, it’s a good idea to identify top 5 competitors for each business segment.

 - Number of years since inception.